 Back to overview: Guatemala

-Earthquakes in Guatemala since 1950The strongest earthquake in Guatemala happened on 10/23/1950 in the region San Marcos with a magnitude of 7.5 on the Richter scale.
-The earthquake also triggered a tsunami with further victims and destructions.
+Earthquakes in Guatemala since 1950The strongest earthquake in Guatemala happened on 10/23/1950 in the San Marcos region with a magnitude of 7.5 on the Richter scale.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 |02/16/2022||Baja Verapaz, Guatemala, Quezaltenango||83 km||6.2||3|

 |06/22/2017||Escuintla, Suchitepequez, Guatemala||49 km||6.8||0|